Fourth Doctor: Other mentions

-Visions of the Fourth Doctor appear in the Fifth Doctor serials Earthshock (1982), Mawdryn Undead (1983) and Resurrection of the Daleks (1984), and in the 21st century series in the episodes "The Next Doctor", "The Eleventh Hour", "The Lodger" and "Nightmare in Silver".
+Visions of the Fourth Doctor appear in the Fifth Doctor serials Earthshock (1982), Mawdryn Undead (1983) and Resurrection of the Daleks (1984), and in the 21st century series in the episodes "The Next Doctor", "The Eleventh Hour", "The Lodger", "Nightmare in Silver", "The Magician's Apprentice", "Twice Upon a Time", "The Timeless Children", "Rogue", "The Story & The Engine", "Wish World" and "The Reality War".
 His voice is also used in "The Almost People".
 The Fourth Doctor also appears in Sarah Jane's flashback in The Mad Woman in the Attic, via footage taken from The Hand of Fear.
 Similar flashbacks appear in The Sarah Jane Adventures story Death of the Doctor.
 In "The Name of the Doctor," he is seen briefly by Clara Oswald wandering around the TARDIS (clip taken from The Invasion of Time).
 He was also seen as an echo running past Clara inside the Eleventh Doctor's time stream in the end of "The Name of the Doctor."
 Archival images were used for his appearance in "The Day of the Doctor".
 During the special, Tom Baker portrays a mysterious museum curator who speaks with the Eleventh Doctor and hints to him that he may be a future version of the Doctor "revisiting" a favourite past incarnation.
 The Fourth Doctor is also seen briefly during Missy's exposition of the Twelfth Doctor's fighting android assassins ("The Witch's Familiar").
+The Fourth Doctor also appears via archival footage taken from Pyramids of Mars in "Empire of Death" to provide context on the return of Sutekh.